VMware Data Services Manager Kubernetes API

 Example 1: configure the privileged account to be able to write the servicePrincipalName of all users, assuming that “CN=Users,DC=dsmsqlserver,DC=com” is the root of the LDAP subtree where all Active Directory users are located.
 Change accordingly if your domain uses different structure, or if you want to limit the privileges to a subset of users.

-dsacls CN=Users,DC=dsmsqlserver,DC=com /I:S /G "my-config-account:RPWP;servicePrincipalName;user"
+dsacls CN=Users,DC=dsmsqlserver,DC=com /I:S /G "my-admin:RPWP;servicePrincipalName;user"

 Example 2: configure the privileged account to be able to write the servicePrincipalName of a single user (syntax assumes PowerShell):

-dsacls $(dsquery user -samid my-admin) /G "sqlserver-user:RPWP;servicePrincipalName"
+dsacls $(dsquery user -samid sqlserver-user) /G "my-admin:RPWP;servicePrincipalName"

 Example 3: configure the privileged account to be able to write its own servicePrincipalName; this is useful if you prefer to use the same account as a privileged account and as a SQL Server identity account.